King's visits to Milwaukee left permanent mark

 "We will be able to hew out of the mountain of despair the stone of hope."

-It is also interesting to note that the FBI reportedly contacted Marquette University on March 4, 1964, telling them not to award an honorary degree to Dr. King.
+It is also interesting to note that the FBI reportedly contacted Marquette University on March 4, 1964, asking that the school not to bestow an honorary degree on Dr. King.
 He was, they said, affiliated with communists.

 Some places in Milwaukee named in honor of Dr. Martin Luther King, Jr.: